 According to the American Pet Products Association, 47 percent of households own at least one dog.
 In Eden Prairie, it’s not uncommon to see residents walk their dog companions around the block, on park trails or at off-leash dog exercise areas.
 Most families describe these pets as part of the family.
 Our City encourages responsible pet ownership.

-All dogs 6 months and older are required to be licensed with the City of Eden Prairie.
-Dog licenses cost $20 and owners are required to show proof of rabies vaccination when applying.
-The licenses run on a calendar year and are issued for a two-year cycle.
+All dogs 6 months and older living in Eden Prairie are required to be licensed with the City.
+Owners are required to show proof of rabies vaccination when applying.
+Dog licenses cost $20 and run on a calendar year.
+They are issued for a two-year cycle, with the next cycle ending Dec.
+31, 2018.
+Licenses purchased in 2018 are prorated and only cost $10.
+Those licenses still expire Dec.
+31, 2018.
 Licenses can be purchased by mail or in person at the City Center.

 Like most cities, Eden Prairie has a leash law.
 Pets are required to be on a leash, not to exceed 6 feet in length, when they are off their owner's property.
 If your dog loves to run free, visit one of Eden Prairie’s Off-Leash Dog Exercise Areas.

 UNWANTED ISSUES WITH DOGS

 Eden Prairie City Code [PDF] chapter 9.07, subd.
 6A states that it is unlawful for the owner of any animal to allow the animal off the owner’s premises unless controlled by a leash, not to exceed 6 feet in length.
 An exception is made only if the animal is on private property of another with the landowner's permission, provided the animal owner is present.